Jim Ratcliffe: Turning cast-offs into gold

 The company then acquired the Swiss football team FC Lausanne-Sport.

-Whether or not these businesses could be classed as unloved is not clear, but Mr Ratcliffe clearly sees plenty of potential in them.
+Whether or not these businesses could be classed as unloved is not certain, but Mr Ratcliffe clearly sees plenty of potential in them.